nprapps/syria/README.md

 COPY editing
 ------------

+**IMPORTANT NOTE: This project relies on an outdated method to access content Google Spreadsheets.
+For now, the connection has been disabled ([in this commit](https://github.com/nprapps/syria/commit/b9f3b12fbb02a5e01edfc35399e91fed46a14a20)), and the project instead pulls from a spreadsheet stored in `www/assets/copy.xlsx`.
+Run `fab assets.sync` to download this file (and other media files) from the [assets rig](#save-media-assets).**

 This app uses a Google Spreadsheet for a simple key/value store that provides an editing workflow.

 View the [sample copy spreadsheet](https://docs.google.com/spreadsheet/pub?key=0AlXMOHKxzQVRdHZuX1UycXplRlBfLVB0UVNldHJYZmc#gid=0).